YounesBB/Storage_Rental/readme.md

 # Further reading

 TODO: Link to other readme files and short text what one can find there

+Go [here](gr2232/README.md) to view illustartion, package-, sequences-, classdiagram of the application.

+Go [here](gr2232/core/README.md) to view documentation about the core module

+Go [here](gr2232/fxui/README.md) to view documentation about the fxui module

+Go [here](gr2232/rest/README.md) to view documentation about the rest module and the rest-api.

+Go [here](gr2232/docs/release2/workhabits.md) to read about workhabits our use of tools and reason for late submission.

+Go [here](brukerhistorier.md) to read about userstories used for developing the application.

+Go [here](typeOfPersitence.md) to read about our reflection about type of persistence.

 Click [here](gr2232/docs/release3/REAMDE.md) to see documentation for the third release.